Archetype-CSS/Archetype-docs/architecture.md

 ---

+## Class Semantics

+>"We shouldn't be afraid of making the connections between layers clear and explicit rather than having class names rigidly reflect specific content.
+Doing this doesn't make classes "unsemantic," it just means that their semantics are not derived from the content." - [Nicolas Gallager](https://twitter.com/necolas)

+Class names should remain content-independent[[3]](addendum.md).
+By avoiding tightly coupled class names and content semantics, code is more easily reused and modularized to allow for increased scalability of your architecture.
+Because the most reusable code components are those with content-independent class names, class names should be derived from repeating structural or functional patterns and never from the content.

+  1. Increasing semantic value of a section of html and content [[1]](addendum)
+    * Content-layer semantics are served by html elements and attributes [[3]](addendum)
+  2. Class names communicate useful information to developers and serve hooks for CSS or JavaScript [[3]](addendum.md).
+    * Decrease the expectation of a specific HTML structure [[1]](addendum).

+The important distinction is that the HTML class attributes are semantic in the way they convey meaning to the developer, rather than the content.
+Content receives it's semantic value from its markup (HTML tags and ARIA attributes).
+Code receives its semantic value from its classes.

+### Specificity

+>"The problem with such a depth is that it enforces a much greater dependency on a particular HTML structure.
+Components on the page can’t be easily moved around" - [Jonathan Snook](https://twitter.com/snookca)

+Minimize "depth of applicability" in order to avoid over-reliance on a predefined HTML structure and hindering modularity and flexibility of components.
+This also helps to prevent introducing potential specificity issues which are notoriously difficult to debug.
+When selectors are kept succinct, it also becomes easier to convert components into templates for dynamic content [[1]](addendum.md).

+### Guidelines for Minimal Specificity

+  * Do not use CSS ID selectors.
+  * Do not use location based selectors to change a component's appearance based on its page position or region - i.e. (main-content, side-bar, footer, etc)[[17]](addendum.md).
+When a component has different appearances create a new component by changing out its structure or skin class.
+  * Always name-space state class names e.g. `.is-disabled.is-collapsed` with a prefix.
+  * Avoid the use of element selectors in order to keep them free from context and un-coupled to the HTML.
+Scope HTML element selectors with a class on the root element or a parent element so that these styles are opt-in rather than opt-out.
+This will avoid redundant overrides of un-needed styles and keep specificity minimal. [[1]](addendum.md) [[27]](addendum.md) [[28]](addendum.md)
+  * `!important` should be avoided as much as possible.
+State and utility styles  are an examples of an acceptable use of `!important` [[1]](addendum.md).
+  * Never qualify a selector with an element selector e.g. `ul.nav`, as this decreases selector performance, creates a context dependency, and increases the selector's specificity.
+These are all things to be avoided [[1]](addendum.md) [[12]](addendum.md).

+---

 ## Selector Construct and Naming Conventions

 Selector construct must explicitly communicate the context and function of the entity being named.
 Also, selector construct must be consistently applied to allow for efficient use of grep and more meaningful diffs.
 The BEM Methodology [[2]](addendum.md) and interpretations of BEM [[3]](addendum.md) [[13]](addendum.md) [[26]](addendum.md) make use of an efficient system to accomplish these goals by explicitly communicating the function and context of the entity being named, as well as its relationship to both child and parent components while avoiding deeply nested selectors that tie content to container and make assumptions about markup.
 In this way, a BEM-like system helps to reinforce our primary objective of modularity.